 If passed into law, the EARN IT Act will give the Trump administration the power to destroy essential online encryption services, putting us all at risk of surveillance, censorship, human rights abuses, and other serious threats.
-But 22 members of Congress on the Senate Judiciary Committee can stop the EARN IT Act right here, right now.
-Enter your phone number below, and we'll connect you with these Senators so you can tell them: "Protect encryption.
+Senators Graham (R–SC) and Blumenthal (D–CT) are trying to ram it through this week, using a procedural maneuver that would prevent any debate.
+Enter your phone number below, and we'll connect you to your Senators' offices so you can tell them: "Protect encryption.
 Protect free speech online.
 Reject the dangerous EARN IT Act."

 Graham has authored the Eliminating Abusive and Rampant Neglect of Interactive Technologies Act of 2019 — or EARN IT Act, for short — under the guise of protecting children from online exploitation.
 But in reality, this new legislation is just a thinly-veiled excuse to destroy privacy protections for everyday people like you and me.

 You see, the EARN IT Act grants the Attorney General broad authority to force tech companies to do whatever he wants, and what Attorney General William Barr wants is no secret.
 For decades, he has demanded that tech companies weaken encryption by creating “digital backdoors” that grant law enforcement agencies access to our personal communications.
 That puts us all in danger.

 Security professionals have repeatedly warned us that killing encryption will have disastrous effects, but that hasn’t stopped our government from installing digital backdoors in secure systems.
 Predictably, hackers discovered and exploited those digital backdoors, wreaking havoc with communication systems, power grids … even nuclear facilities.